 University of Vermont Forests

-The University of Vermont Forests provide a range of northern forest ecoystems for research, teaching and demonstration.
-The University owns four forests throughout the State of Vermont: Jericho Research Forest, Talcott Forest and Wolcott Research Forest in northern Vermont and Washington Forest in central Vermont.
+The University of Vermont Forests provide a range of northern forest ecoystems for research, teaching, and demonstration.
+The University owns four forests throughout the State of Vermont: Jericho Research Forest, Talcott Woods, and Wolcott Research Forest in northern Vermont and Washington Research Forest in central Vermont.
 The Rubenstein School manages each forest.

 University of Vermont Natural Areas

 Vermont Tourism Research Center

 The Vermont Tourism Research Center, administered by faculty at UVM Extension, is the only research center in the state focusing on tourism and recreation.
 The Center specializes in tourism that strengthens community vitality and promotes environmental stewardship.
 Experienced staff and affiliates include professors, research specialists, business owners and managers, and graduate students.